quicwg/base-drafts/draft-ietf-quic-tls.md

 The output ciphertext, C, of the AEAD is transmitted in place of P.

-Some AEAD functions have limits for how many packets can be encrypted under the same key and IV (see for example {{AEBounds}}).
+Some AEAD functions have limits for how many packets can be encrypted under the same key and IV; see {{aead-limits}}.
 This might be lower than the packet number limit.
 An endpoint MUST initiate a key update ({{key-update}}) prior to exceeding any limit set for the AEAD that is in use.

 ## Header Protection {#header-protect}